 Because there are so many different rules regarding taxes, some investors find it helpful to work with a tax pro to ensure they’re not overlooking anything in their portfolio.
 Tax law also varies by state, and a tax pro should be able to tailor strategy to a taxpayer’s home state to minimize liability.

-With a SoFi Invest® online investing account, investors can choose to take full charge of their investments—whether stocks, crypto, retirement accounts, and more—or use automated investing for a more hands-off approach.
+With a SoFi Invest® online investing account, investors can choose to take full charge of their investments—whether stocks, crypto, individual retirement accounts, and more—or use automated investing for a more hands-off approach.

 The information provided is not meant to provide investment or financial advice.
 Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
 SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.